Thursday’s FCIAC Tennis Scoreboard and Box Scores

 Doubles

-Jack Tooker and Jake Greenwald (S) def.
-Drew Warren and Jordan Gilbert 6-4, 6-1
+Jake Greenwald and Jay Mudholkar (S) def.
+Dan Mattucci and Justin Na 6-0, 6-1

-Jay Mudholkar and Eric Stein (S) def.
-Tanner Daubenspeck and Seth Prusko 6-1, 7-5
+Sam Lampert and Timothy Chiang (S) def.
+Landon Silbert and Jimmy McEttnick 6-1, 6-1

-Eric Greenberg and Sam Lampert (S) def.
-Shane Bowler and Jamie Crawford 6-0, 6-1
+Eric Greenberg and Daniel Stone (S) def.
+Blaice Gottlieb and Rhy Schaper 6-3, 6-1

 Singles